Case study Carbide recycling

 • Simple integration

-Graphite Materials impressed with its fast and non-binding consultation and developed a suitable concept based on a temperature-resistant soft felt within a few days. soft feltwhich was flexibly adapted to the geometry and inserted into the transition area.
+Graphite Materials impressed with its quick and non-binding consultancy and developed a suitable concept based on temperature-resistant soft felt within a few days. soft feltflexibly adapted to the geometry and placed in the transition area.

 Process results

-By using the soft felt seal, it was possible to significantly improve the sealing of the system.
+By using a soft felt gasket it was possible to significantly improve the sealing of the system.
 Based on the process parameters and component geometry, a simple but highly effective solution was developed that not only reduces zinc loss but also extends the service life of the system components.

 • Increased process reliability thanks to stable sealing

-• Reduced material loss due to minimized zinc vapour leakage
+• Reduced material loss due to minimized zinc vapor leakage

-• Less stress on the components, resulting in longer service life
+• Less stress on components, resulting in longer service life

 • Fast implementation: from idea to solution in just 4 weeks

-• No conversion necessary, existing system remains unchanged
+• Conversion is not necessary, the existing system remains unchanged

 • High flexibility of the solution thanks to soft felt material